 About Me

-I'm a PhD candidate (graduating in May of 2021) studying plant community ecology in the Coastal Plant Ecology Lab at VCU.
+I am a plant ecologist currently studying plant community ecology.
 Broadly, I am interested in how plant communities are being altered by a continually changing climate.
-My dissertation focuses on observational and manipulation studies of species and trait-based plant community assembly in highly disturbed environments.
+My current research focuses on observational and manipulation studies of species and trait-based plant community response to disturbance and global change drivers.
 My research is influenced by my fascination of complex biotic and abiotic interactions across spatial and temporal scales, leading to heterogeneous communities dictated by the amount of physical or biotic stress plants must tolerate.
 My research contributes to the work being conducted at the Virginia Coast Reserve LTER site.
 It has also contributed to the Nutrient Network global database initiative.

 Education